Narennrs1/PHONEPE-PLUSE-VISUALIZATION/README.md

       agre_trans=pd.DataFrame(columns1)
 ```
-* Once the was retrieved store it in dictionary and convert into dataframe by using pandas
+* Once the was retrieved store it in the dictionary and convert it into data frame by using pandas
 # STEP 3 :
-* Third step is to store the retrieved data in the database.
-I used postgresql for this project
+* The third step is to store the retrieved data in the database.
+I used Postgresql for this project
 ```
   #SQL Table creation
   #Aggregated_transaction Table